matt-powelldev2784/matt-powelldev2784/readme.md

 optimisation.
 User authentication using OAuth providers and secure email links using Next-Auth.
 Payment gateway integrated using Stripe.
+Email confirmation generated using sendGrid.